guamoko995/expr-cls/README.md

 * **Built-in Functions**: Functions like `all`, `none`, `any`, `one`, `filter`, and `map` are provided out-of-the-box.

 ### Performance
 * **Optimized for Speed**: Expr stands out in its performance, utilizing an optimizing compiler and a bytecode virtual machine.
-Check out these [benchmarks](https://github.com/antonmedv/golang-expression-evaluation-comparison#readme) for more details.
+Check out these [benchmarks](https://github.com/antonmedv/golang-exp[...)

 ## Install

 ```
-go get github.com/expr-lang/expr
+go get github.com/guamoko995/expr-cls
 ```

 ## Documentation